How to Detect EdXposed Framework to Protect Android Apps

 Using EdXposed requires having a rooted Android device, as well as the setting Enable Unknown Sources turned on, as this setting allows attackers to install programs whose source is not an approved store (like custom exposed modules) onto an Android device.

-In addition to Root Prevention, you can also add the Detect Unknown Sources protection, thus further tightening the security of your Android app.
+In addition to root detection, you can also add the Detect Unknown Sources protection, thus further tightening the security of your Android app.

-Detecting EdXposed Framework on Android apps by Using Appdome
+How to Implement Detect EdXposed Framework in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect EdXposed Framework without an SDK or gateway: